hassan-salloum/eCPPTv2_Exam_Review-2021/README.md

 And these are my advices

-- If you’re a noob like me, take the course and the LABs with INE
+- If you’re a not a professionnel, take the course and the LABs with INE. and better to start from the zero with the eJPT and get certified

 - Also, if you are not in a hurry try done the “offensive learning path” with TryHackMe

 - Prepare to the battle with chocolates and snacks like a war for few days